 While any side effect is possible, you should know that gynecomastia surgery is considered a safe and effective cosmetic procedure.
 In fact, the gynecomastia surgery death rate for male breast reduction surgery is around 1 in several million.

-Has anyone heard about Gynecomastia surgery death?
+Has anyone heard about the Gynecomastia surgery death?
 There was a case in India a few years ago of a boy who died during gynecomastia surgery due to a reaction to anesthesia.
 But even that case is rare.
 And hospital standards are much more tightly controlled compared to those outside of the country.

 To ensure your safety and avoid Gynecomastia surgery death, your gynecomastia surgeon will spend considerable time assessing the state of your health, health history, and your tolerance to various medicines before scheduling you for surgery.
-The more experienced your surgeon, the lower your chances of experiencing side effects, including Gynecomastia surgery death, following a gynecomastia procedure.
+The more experienced your surgeon is, the lower your chances of experiencing side effects, including Gynecomastia surgery death, following a gynecomastia procedure.